kpreisser/AsyncReaderWriterLockSlim/README.md

 `EnterReadLockAsync (CancellationToken)`                                            | Asynchronously enters the lock in read mode.
 `TryEnterReadLock (Int32, CancellationToken)`                                       | Tries to enter the lock in read mode, with an optional integer time-out.
 `TryEnterReadLockAsync (Int32, CancellationToken)`                                  | Tries to asynchronously enter the lock in read mode, with an optional integer time-out.
-`EnterUpgradeableReadLock (CancellationToken)`                                      | Enters the lock in upgradeable read mode.
-`EnterUpgradeableReadLockAsync (CancellationToken)`                                 | Asynchronously enters the lock in upgradeable read mode.
-`TryEnterUpgradeableReadLock (Int32, CancellationToken)`                            | Tries to enter the lock in upgradeable read mode, with an optional integer time-out.
-`TryEnterUpgradeableReadLockAsync (Int32, CancellationToken)`                       | Tries to asynchronously enter the lock in upgradeable read mode, with an optional integer time-out.
 `EnterWriteLock (CancellationToken)`                                                | Enters the lock in write mode.
 `EnterWriteLockAsync (CancellationToken)`                                           | Asynchronously enters the lock in write mode.
 `TryEnterWriteLock (Int32, CancellationToken)`                                      | Tries to enter the lock in write mode, with an optional integer time-out.
 `TryEnterWriteLockAsync (Int32, CancellationToken)`                                 | Tries to asynchronously enter the lock in write mode, with an optional integer time-out.
-`UpgradeUpgradeableReadLockToUpgradedWriteLock (CancellationToken)`                 | Upgrades the lock from upgradeable read mode to upgraded write mode.
-`UpgradeUpgradeableReadLockToUpgradedWriteLockAsync (CancellationToken)`            | Asynchronously upgrades the lock from upgradeable read mode to upgraded write mode.
-`TryUpgradeUpgradeableReadLockToUpgradedWriteLock (Int32, CancellationToken)`       | Tries to upgrade the lock from upgradeable read mode to upgraded write mode, with an optional integer time-out.
-`TryUpgradeUpgradeableReadLockToUpgradedWriteLockAsync (Int32, CancellationToken)`  | Tries to asynchronously upgrade the lock from upgradeable read mode to upgraded write mode, with an optional integer time-out.
-`DowngradeUpgradedWriteLockToUpgradeableReadLock ()`                                | Downgrades the lock from upgraded write mode to upgradeable read mode.
 `DowngradeWriteLockToReadLock ()`                                                   | Downgrades the lock from write mode to read mode.
-`DowngradeUpgradeableReadLockToReadLock ()`                                         | Downgrades the lock from upgradeable read mode to read mode.
 `ExitReadLock ()`                                                                   | Exits read mode.
-`ExitUpgradeableReadLock ()`                                                        | Exits upgradeable read mode.
 `ExitWriteLock ()`                                                                  | Exits write mode.